pivot-libre/tideman/README.md

 The original 1987 Ranked Pairs paper lacked a tie-breaking rule.
 The follow-up 1989 paper added a tie-breaking rule.

-### Tie-Breaking
+### Pairwise Tie-Breaking
-In elections with a small number of voters, it is common to encounter margins of equal difference.
-The sort order of margins of equal difference needs to be determined by a tie-breaking rule.
-In this case, the tie-breaking rule is to sort the tied margins according to a tie-breaking ballot.
-If the tie-breaking ballot contains ties itself, the ties within this ballot are broken randomly using [PHP's default random number generator](http://php.net/manual/en/function.mt-rand.php).

-This implementation deviates from the 1989 paper in that it uses the tie-breaking ballot to break ties for all margins of identical strength, whereas the paper advocated that the tie-breaking rule be used only to break ties between margins whose differences were exactly zero.
+When ranking pairs of candidates, it is possible that the difference in popular support between two candidates is equal to the difference in popular support between two other candidates.
+In that case, the tie between the pairs of candidates must be broken by a pairwise tie-breaking rule.
+This library breaks pairwise ties according to a user-specified tie-breaking Ballot object.
+If the user of the library specifies a tie-breaking Ballot object that contains ties within it (i.e. ties between candidates), the library breaks all of that Ballot object's ties using [PHP's default random number generator](http://php.net/manual/en/function.mt-rand.php).
+The library does not enforce the source of the tie-breaking Ballot object.
+If a user wished to follow the tie-breaking rule specified in Zavist, Tideman 1989, they should randomly select a Ballot object from among those submitted by the electorate, and use it as the tie-breaking Ballot object.

 ### Additional Reading
  *  [Wikipedia's Ranked Pairs article](https://en.wikipedia.org/wiki/Ranked_pairs)